 In addition to performing, Jonathan is an instructor and accompanist at McGill University.
 He also maintains and tunes the harpsichords and fortepianos at both McGill and Concordia Universities, and tunes for organizations such as Arion Baroque Orchestra, CAMMAC, the Festival International de Musique Baroque de Lamèque and the Fondation Arte Musica.

 Currently she performs with some of Canada’s leading period music orchestras, including Arion Baroque Orchestra, Ensemble Caprice, Aradia Ensemble and the Studio de musique ancienne de Montréal.
-Also in demand as a chamber musician, she has appeared with La Cigale, the Ottawa Baroque Consort, les Plaisirs du clavecin, and can be heard on recordings for the early-music.com, ATMA, Analekta, NAXOS, and Leaf labels.
+As a chamber musician, she has toured in Mexico with La Cigale and can be heard on recordings for the early-music.com, ATMA, Analekta, NAXOS, and Leaf labels.

 Sari began studying the violin in her hometown of Winnipeg, Manitoba with Elizabeth Lupton at the age of four.
 She holds degrees in violin and early music performance from McGill University where she studied with Thomas Williams, Emlyn Ngai, Hélène Plouffe, Hank Knox and Betsy MacMillan.